How do we achieve a healthy economy and a healthy environment?

 Build an energy system based on renewable sources of electricity and fuels.

-Train cities on sustainable best practices that impact the community’s economy, environment and quality of life.
+Catalyze adoption of sustainable best practices that impact a community's economy, environment and quality of life.

 Accelerate adoption of domestic, lower carbon transportation fuels, improve vehicle efficiency and promote better urban development.